 For example, a study published in the Journal of Cosmetic and Laser Therapy showed that daily self-treatment using a blue light device for mild-to-moderate inflammatory acne significantly reduced the number of acne lesions.

-Through my research and personal experience, it is best to combine it with red light therapy, to promote faster skin healing and prevent acne scars.
+Based on clinical studies and my testing of many at-home devices, it is best to combine it with red light therapy to promote faster skin healing and prevent acne scars.

 Blue Light Therapy Devices